samkb96/rust-chess/README.md

 ## Overview

 Aims:
- - A game interface for single-player chess
+ - Game interface for one/two player chess
- - A bot with a strength parameter to play against
+ - Bots to choose from (easy, positional, tactical, hard)
- - Fancy move generation, search optimisation, neural evaluation
+ - Fancy move generation + search optimisation
+ - Mix of neural evaluation and classical techniques, dependent on personality parameters

 ---